The Cowardly Way

-The Cowardly Way is a lost 1915 silent film drama directed by John Ince and starring Florence Reed.
+The Cowardly Way is a lost 1915 American silent drama film directed by John Ince and starring Florence Reed.
 The film had 5 reels.

 The AFI catalog lists various contemporary reviews and reports: "While reviews were generally positive, several critics focused on the film’s mystical aspects, which they assumed would be difficult for some members of the public to comprehend."

 Plot

 According to the AFI, the plot revolved around Hack Harcourt, a poor man who marries a rich girl, Eunice Fielding.